 References & notes

-Basic information from Moore1.
-Thanks to Bruce Vail for the photograph here from a family genealogy History of Alfred and Elizabeth Robinson Ward: Their Antecedents and Descendants (1945), and for the many additional bio details, including the note about Gettysburg.
+His service from Moore1 and his Compiled Service Records,2 online from fold3.
+Thanks to Bruce Vail for the photograph here from a family genealogy History of Alfred and Elizabeth Robinson Ward: Their Antecedents and Descendants (1945), and for the additional bio details, including the note about Gettysburg.
 Lt.
 Ward's gravesite is on Findagrave.

 11/10/1884; burial in Alfred Ward Cemetery, Teachey, NC